 Please direct any questions regarding gifts and funds to:

 Brooklyn, NY, 11205

-Any Pratt Institute student, faculty or staff member interested in filming or taking still images inside the Pratt Library is required to fill out a Request for Permission to Film in Pratt Institute Library (PDF).
+Any Pratt Institute student, faculty or staff member interested in filming or taking still images inside the Pratt Library is required to fill out a Request for Permission to Film in Pratt Institute Library (form to be available online shortly).
 The form is also available at the Brooklyn Campus’ Library Reference Desk.
 All shoots must be course-related and abide by the guidelines specified in the Request form.

 Complete all information on the form, including the signature of Department Chair or approving Faculty Member.
 Submit form to the Assistant to the Director of Libraries, Dina Buttner, at firstname.lastname@example.org for approval only after all information is completed.